It’s a sight that no driver wants to see: a bright yellow parking ticket neatly tucked under the windshield wiper.

 In 2018, almost 11,000 parking or stopping violations were issued, and approximately 2,400 vehicles were towed during rush hour on Queen Street in Toronto alone.
 Many of the drivers whose vehicles were towed likely spent a couple of hundred dollars each to fetch their cars from the impound lot.

-Although parking tickets won’t affect your car insurance rate, it’s unwise to ignore paying one.
-Failing to pay a parking ticket will increase the amount of money you have to fork over once late penalties and administrative fees are added to the tally.
+Although a parking ticket won’t affect your car insurance rate, it’s unwise to ignore paying one.
+Late penalties and administrative fees will increase the amount of money you owe if you fail to pay a parking ticket.
 Moreover, you will eventually have to pay up, as you won’t be able to renew your licence plate registration sticker when your birthday rolls around unless you pay the fine.